Costa Rica Direct: +506 8798 6122

 What is Form T1135?

-What counts as "specified foreign property" for Canadians who buy in Costa Rica
+What counts as "specified foreign property"

 • Shares of foreign corporations — if you own a CR holding company that owns the property